jose-a-sa/fcup-thesis/README.md

 Latex version of the thesis layout available at [http://sigarra.up.pt/fcup](https://sigarra.up.pt/fcup/pt/web_base.gera_pagina?p_pagina=*admiss%c3%a3o%20a%20provas%20acad%c3%a9micas).

 Layout rights go to Faculdade de Ciências da Universidade do Porto.
-Font rights go to Microsoft.
+Arial font rights go to Microsoft.

 ## Requisites and Compiling

 The recommended Latex distribuition is [**TeXLive 2016**](https://www.tug.org/texlive/windows.html) (Windows/Ubuntu).
 You can it on the macOS by downloading **MacTeX** in [**here**](https://www.tug.org/texlive/windows.html).

-For the Arial font and all packages to work **_main.tex_** must be executed with `xelatex` (recommended) or `lualatex`.
+For the Arial font and all packages to work, **_main.tex_** must be executed with `xelatex`.

 After making the proper modifications to the file **_vars.tex_**, you must run
 ```
 xelatex -interaction=nonstopmode -file-line-error -pdf main
 ```
-in the workspace root, to generate the file **_main.pdf_**.
+in the workspace root to generate the output pdf.
 Compilation may take a few seconds.

 ## Contents